edgeless-project/cnr-experiments/experiments/008-ced21-single-state/README.md

-# 007-ced21-migration
+# 008-ced21-single-state

 ## Scenario

 5 "edge" nodes with `RUST_WASM` and `CONTAINER` run-times, 1 "core" node with a file-log resource and a `RUST_WASM` run-time.

-Four batches:
+All possible combinations of:

+- state type: local vs. remote (on Redis via the `redis` resource in the "core" node)
+- state size: vectors of f32 numbers of size 10, 100, and 10000
-- 1 workflow with WASM vs. CONTAINER function
+- number of workflows: 1 vs. 20
-- same with 10 workflows

-The workflows generate 100 messages per second each.
+The workflows generate 10 messages per second each.

-The `mixer` utility is used to migrate every 1 seconds all the function instances from their hosting node to another randomly.

 ## Repeatability

 Requirements:

-- WASM functions: `double.wasm`, `trigger.wasm`
+- WASM functions: `state_sim.wasm` (this repo), `trigger.wasm` (main repo,
+  version 0.2)

 ## Dataset

 To replicate the experiments there must be a configured EDGELESS cluster.

-The scripts assume that the orchestrator and controller run on the same host that drives the experiments, which can be run with (follow interactive instructions during execution):
+Assuming that there is a configured edgeless_cli in the current working director, just hit:

 ```shell
 ./run.sh